-Michael Buble dropped a few details about his forthcoming album, Nobody But Me, in an interview with ET Canada this week.
+Michael Buble dropped a few details about his forthcoming album, Nobody But Me

 The 40-year-old singer revealed that Meghan Trainor and Harry Styles penned the title track off his upcoming ninth studio album, which is set to debut on Oct.
 21.

 "For the first time ever, I've recorded an original [song] that I didn’t write," shares the four-time GRAMMY winner.
 "It's written by Meghan Trainer and Harry Styles."

 Fans may be surprised that Buble commissioned the work of pop stars like Trainor and Styles, but in putting the album together he felt it necessary to step outside of his musical comfort zone.

 "They’re talented, they wrote a song that I fell in love with, and that was it," he explains.